kiwicom/orbit/packages/orbit-components/src/Skeleton/README.md

 </Skeleton>
 ```

-or if you need to render only rect, you can use the `row` property like:
+or if you need to render only rect elements, you can use the `rows` property like:

 ```jsx
 <Skeleton rows={3} rowOffset={15} rowHeight={10} />